 Once you have determined how much annual income your dependents would actually need, multiply that amount by the number of years they would require financial protection.

 Again, add only the riders you truly need to enhance or tailor your coverage.

 The Insurance Information Institute recommends looking into a waiver of premium rider, which pays your premium if you become disabled.
 Another rider to consider is the return of premium rider, which refunds the premiums you've paid toward the policy at the end of the term.

 The final step to buying term life insurance is to compare rate quotes before purchasing coverage.
 The general recommendation is to compare at least three quotes from different companies for the same type and level of coverage to find the most affordable option.

 Once you've chosen an affordable policy from a reputable company, you can buy life insurance online or over the phone directly with the insurer or broker.

 - Cheaper premiums

 - Many policies include the option to convert to permanent life insurance later on

-- The policy expires upon reaching the term
+- The policy expires upon reaching its term

 - Health issues can affect your ability to convert or renew your policy

-- It can only be converted to a permanent policy if you stay with the same insurer
+- It can only be converted to a permanent policy with the same insurer

-Here’s how term life insurance stacks up against whole life insurance, a leading form of permanent insurance:
+Here’s how term life insurance stacks up against whole life insurance, the most popular type of permanent coverage:

 |Term Life Insurance||Whole Life Insurance|